libriscv/libriscv/README.md

 ## What is userspace emulation?

-Userspace emulation means running regular ELF programs in a sandbox, trapping and emulating system calls in order to provide the Linux environment the program expects, but also make sure the program is not doing anything wrong.
+Userspace emulation means running regular programs in a sandbox, trapping and emulating system calls in order to provide the Linux environment the program expects, but also make sure the program is not doing anything wrong.
 There is fairly good support for Linux system calls, however anyone can implement support for other OSes, and ultimately even ELF loading is optional.

 Instruction counting is used to limit the time spent executing code and can be used to prevent infinite loops.
 It can also help keep frame budgets for long running background scripting tasks as running out of instructions simply halts execution, and it can be resumed from where it stopped.